ryanef/rfdev/src/content/blog/hosting-your-own-blog-s3-cloudfront.md

     5. Inside your user, click the **Security Credentials** tab
     6. Click **Create Access Key**
     7. Choose Command Line Interface(CLI) and go to Next
-    8. Save your Access Key and Secret Access Key for later.
-Keep them safe as they allow access to your account.
+    8. Save your Access Key and Secret Access Key for later. **Keep them safe as they allow access to your account**.
 You'll not be able to retrieve them later.
-If you lose them, you'll have to generate new ones.
+If you lose them, it's not a huge deal but you'll have to generate new ones.